Dynamic-Capital/Dynamic-Capital/docs/tonkeeper-open-source-overview.md

 ## Automation script quick start

+#### Release watcher

-The watcher script can be executed locally or from CI runners with outbound internet access:
+The release watcher script can be executed locally or from CI runners with outbound internet access:

 ```bash
 node scripts/tonkeeper/watch-releases.mjs \